 When attempting to remove a spare tire carrier assembly from its installed position, do not place any part of your body underneath the carrier.
-The assembly weighs approximately 200 lbs. and, should it fall unexpectedly, bodily injury may result.
+The assembly weighs approximately 200 lbs. and, should it fail unexpectedly, bodily injury may result.

+IN CASE OF DRIVING EMERGENCY

-1. Remove Bolts from both rear corners of carrier 2.
-Pull Retainer Straps Back (2) to drop Carrier Frame
+- Remove bolts from both rear corners of carrier

+- 2. Pry the

+Retainer

+Straps back

+to drop\ the

+carrier frame.

-3. Remove center bolt to extract spare tire
+- 3. Remove Center bolt to extract spare tire.

-When the retainer straps are unfastened and pulled back the tire assembly is free to drop to the ground.
+\ When the retainer straps are unfastened and pulled back, the tire assembly is free to drop to the ground.
 Use a suitable hydraulic jack assembly or have an assistant use a block-and-lever device to help lower the tire assembly to the ground to avoid injury.